PubNubDevelopers/solutions-chat-widget/README.md

 The Chat SDK has a robust set of `streamUpdates()` APIs for `Channels`, `Users`, and `Memberships`.
 These APIs will provide you all the required information to update your application in realtime, with changes reflected immediately for other users.

+**See also: Known Issues ‡**

-**Demo Limitations:** (see *) To simplify the logic of this demo, I took the inefficient step to re-read all information related to the current user from the server whenever an update happens, see the `refreshMembersFromServer()` method.
+**Demo Limitations †:** To simplify the logic of this demo, I took the inefficient step to re-read all information related to the current user from the server whenever an update happens, see the `refreshMembersFromServer()` method.
 This was done for the sake of expediency.
-If you experience any issues with users not updating, please refresh the browser to retrieve the latest updates.

 ## Integration with BizOps Workspace: User & Channel Management